9 Best Eco Friendly Cleaning Products That Won’t Dirty Our Planet

 - Non-toxic: Natural and organic ingredients form the basis of what it is to be a non-toxic cleaning product.
 Instead of harsh chemicals, we were happy to see ingredients like organic castile soap, organic coconut oil, and essential oils being used instead of synthetic fragrances and surfactants.

 - Vegan: We’re looking for brands that don’t use any animal-by products.
 Glycerin, a common ingredient in household products, can be sourced from either animal fat or plant oil.
 So if we see that, we hope to also see “vegan” or “PETA-approved” in the descriptor.
+We did, however, find an exception when considering the question: are sea sponges sustainable.

 - Cruelty-free: Not testing on animals in an obvious must, but we also ideally look for brands that don’t sell into China because of their animal testing policies.
 Leaping Bunny is the premier certification here.